miller-me/lab-resources/Intros_to_Coding/Jupyter_Notebook.md

 Once in your new notebook, you’ll be in a screen that might look like some word processing software you’re familiar with, like Microsoft Word, except for a few key differences indicating Jupyter’s scripting capability.
-Click “Help”, select “User Interface Tour” in its drop down menu, and then make your way through the tour provided.
+Click “Help”, select “User Interface Tour” in the drop down menu, and then make your way through the tour provided.

 #### Scripting in Jupyter Notebook